Visual enhancement and 3D representation for underwater scenes: a review: Introduction

 \subsection{Organization of the Paper}

 The remainder of this paper is organized as follows.
-Section \ref{sec:underwater_physics} describes the physics of underwater light propagation, highlighting absorption and scattering laws.
-Section \ref{sec:underwater_enhancement} provides a comprehensive review of underwater visual enhancement techniques, categorizing them into non-learning and data-driven approaches, and highlighting their applications and limitations.
-Section \ref{sec:underwater_3d_recon} focuses on various 3D reconstruction methodologies tailored for underwater scenes, exploring both traditional photogrammetry and advanced techniques like NeRF and 3DGS.
-Section \ref{sec:Benchmarking} discusses the benchmarking of these methods against standard datasets and evaluation metrics.
-Finally, Section \ref{sec:conclusion} concludes with summarizing key findings and discussing future research directions in underwater imaging and reconstruction.
+Section~\ref{sec:underwater_physics} reviews the physics of underwater light propagation and image formation.
+Section~\ref{sec:underwater_enhancement} surveys underwater visual enhancement methods, spanning non-learning, data-driven, and hybrid approaches.
+Section~\ref{sec:underwater_3d_recon} discusses underwater 3D reconstruction techniques, including traditional photogrammetry as well as recent methods based on NeRF and 3D Gaussian Splatting.
+Section~\ref{sec:Benchmarking} presents pipeline-level evaluation, including dataset context, evaluation criteria, and reconstruction case studies.
+Finally, Section~\ref{sec:conclusion} concludes the paper and outlines future research directions.

+Figure~\ref{fig:review_roadmap} provides a compact roadmap of the paper structure and the methodological relationships emphasized throughout this review.
+In particular, underwater physics defines the degradation process, visual enhancement improves image quality for human interpretation and downstream processing, and modern reconstruction methods can often benefit from enhanced inputs, while future work is needed to better understand the cumulative effects of sequential pipelines.

-Overall, the field of underwater visual enhancement and 3D reconstruction stands at a pivotal moment.
-By tackling the unique optical and computational challenges posed by subaqueous environments, novel research directions promise to unlock safer, more efficient, and more revealing explorations of the world beneath the waves.
+Overall, the field of underwater visual enhancement and 3D reconstruction is entering a period of rapid development.
+By addressing the coupled optical, computational, and geometric challenges of subaqueous environments, future research can enable safer, more scalable, and more informative exploration of the underwater world.